zaim/dik/README.md

 Returns chainable, self, `di`.

-* `id: string` - The unique ID to register the resouce as
+* `id: string` - The unique ID to register the resource as
-* `fn: Function` - The resouce provider function
+* `fn: Function` - The resource provider function
 * `options: ?object` - Optional options hash, with the below properties:
   * `options.deps: array` - Array of resource ID strings this resource depends on